LBNL-UCB-STI/beam/docs/grafana.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 To select which BEAM run graphs should be displayed one can use the switch ``run name``.
-A BEAM run name has the format: *date_time_simulation-name* where *date* and *time* are local date and time for the pc where BEAM is running, and the simulation name is taken from the ``beam.agentsim.simulationName`` config value.
+A BEAM run name has the format: *date_time_simulation-name* where *date* and *queueStartTime* are local date and queueStartTime for the pc where BEAM is running, and the simulation name is taken from the ``beam.agentsim.simulationName`` config value.
 The BEAM run list containing the ``run name`` switch is updated after a page refresh.
 So make sure to refresh your browser after a new BEAM run is started and output from the simulation have begun to accumulate.
 If there are no active BEAM runs in the local history then one will see no choice for ‘run_name’: